susannaa-s/Genome-Assembly_Project/README.md

 ## Part 2 - Trimming - FastP

-Use fastp v0.23.2 to remove low-quality reads and adapter contamination from the Illumina RNA-seq data and to collect read statistics for the PacBio HiFi dataset (without filtering).
+Goal : Use fastp v0.23.2 to remove low-quality reads and adapter contamination from the Illumina RNA-seq data and to collect read statistics for the PacBio HiFi dataset (without filtering).

 Command :